 To read some of the success stories about people getting into the energy industry, please click here: https://www.eeegr.com/case-studies/ - and don't forget to look out for our forthcoming EEEGR events where you can learn more about roles in the energy industry and organisations that could help you.

-Energise Your Future at the Skills for Energy Conference’ brings together education and the energy industry, showcasing the innovation behind this buoyant sector.
+The Skills for Energy annual event brings together education and the energy industry, showcasing the innovation behind this buoyant sector.

-Exhibitors provide insights into their world of work through interactive challenges to assist young people with making more informed choices when deciding upon their careers.
+Exhibitors provide insights into their world of work through interactive activities to assist young people with making more informed choices when deciding upon their careers.

 For details of the next event, students and teachers should check the events page on our website or contact us for more details.